yarsky-tgz/vuex-socket-sync/README.md

 So, what we have here?

-On socket event from namespace `/folders` with name `paths` shall be dispatched actions `folders/fillQueryPaths` and `settings/saveActualPaths`.
+On socket event from namespace `/folders` with name `paths` shall be dispatched two actions: `folders/fillQueryPaths` and `settings/saveActualPaths`.

 On dispatch action `folders/openUserFolder` shall be emitted event `browse` of namespace `/folders`.

 On dispatch action `folders/execute` shall be emitted event `execute` of namespace `/interpreter`.

-On dispatch action `folders/search` shall be emitted event `search` of namespace `/folders`
+On dispatch action `folders/search` shall be emitted event `search` of namespace `/folders`.

 As you see you just give socket.io client builder to plugin.
 It takes care about everything else by it's own